-If you were installing a four wire 220 outlet chances are it’s for a stove / oven.
-Now this could be either 40 or 50 amp.
+If you were installing a four wire 220 outlet chances are it’s for a stove/oven.
+Now, this could be either 40 or 50 amp.
 So either #6 or # 8 wire.
 These wires are a lot harder to handle and thread through the walls and ceilings and generally cost a lot more than your normal 12 and 14 wires.
-So make sure you have enough to work with because making the bends and turns you’ll end up using more to make those turns.
+So make sure you have enough to work with because making the bends and turns you’because making more to make those turns.
 You won’t be able to bend it into a 90 degree like you would the thinner wires so the result is using more of it to go the same distance.
 I can’t tell you how many times I ran only inches short.

 They do make a small hand tool to help make the bends for thick wires.
 Since I can never find when I need it I sometimes use a short 2″ pipe over the wire to help with the bending process.

 You will be using a two pole 40 or 50 amp breaker.
 Just to be clear.
 I don’t mean two separate breakers next to each other but one complete breaker where the trip lever on it is one.
 So less it looks like two breakers glued to each other.
 So each side of the breaker is actually getting power from the two very separate buss bars.
 Each one of those is 110 volts.
 Resulting in simple math 110 + 110 = 220 volts.